-Diurnality and Thermoregulation:
+1. Diurnality and Thermoregulation

 Most species of lizards are active in the daytime, although some are active at night, especially geckos.
 Lizards have a restricted capacity to monitor their body temperature as ectotherms, and must search out and bask in sunlight to obtain adequate heat to become fully active.

 Among lizard information, most social interactions are between breeding individuals.
 Territoriality is widespread and is associated with species that use techniques for sit-and-wait hunting.
 Males build and preserve regions that contain resources that attract women and that they protect from other males.
-Basking, feeding, and nesting areas, as well as refuges from predators, are valuable resources.
+Basking, feeding, and nesting areas, as well as refugees from predators, are valuable resources.

 The habitat of a species influences the layout of territories, such as the territory of rock lizards atop rocky outcrops.
 In groups, some species can aggregate, raising vigilance and reducing the risk of predation for individuals, particularly for juveniles.
-Agonistic behaviour usually occurs over territories or mates between sexually mature males and can include displays, posturing, chasing, grappling & biting.
+Agonistic behavior usually occurs over territories or mates between sexually mature males and can include displays, posturing, chasing, grappling & biting.